fivequarters/fusebit.io/src/_blog/_posts/build-a-plugin-system-with-node.md

 You can build a plugin system as complex as you want.
 We want to make a plugin system that aims for simple yet powerful enough to allow your system to be flexible.

-## Building a Plugin system with Node.js
+## Building a Plugin System With Node.js
 We’re going to build a CLI application that allows a user to select and apply a text transformation plugin to an entry text.

 Let’s define the main components acting in our plugin system: